ratemykol/cursor/replit.md

 - June 21, 2025.
 Resolved React hooks ordering error in AdminPage component that was causing "Rendered more hooks than during the previous render" crashes
 - June 21, 2025.
 Cleaned database by removing all users except admin and deleting all 134 reviews for fresh platform state
 - June 24, 2025.
 Second database cleanup: removed all users except admin and deleted all reviews for completely fresh platform state
+- June 24, 2025.
+Fixed trader card alignment by adding spacer for cards without specialty tags to match positioning with cards that have specialty tags
 ```

 ## User Preferences